Romance novel: Development

 The genre of works of extended prose fiction dealing with romantic love existed in classical Greece.
 The titles of over twenty such ancient Greek romance novels are known, but most of them have only survived in an incomplete, fragmentary form.
 Only five ancient Greek romance novels have survived to the present day in a state of near-completion: Chareas and Callirhoe, Leucippe and Clitophon, Daphnis and Chloe, The Ephesian Tale, and The Ethiopian Tale.

 Precursors of the modern popular love-romance can also be found in the sentimental novel Pamela, or Virtue Rewarded, by Samuel Richardson, published in 1740.
 Pamela was the first popular novel to be based on a courtship as told from the perspective of the heroine.
 Unlike many of the novels of the time, Pamela had a happy ending, when after Mr. B attempts unsuccessfully to seduce and rape Pamela multiple times, he eventually rewards her virtue by sincerely proposing an equitable marriage to her.
 The book was one of the first bestsellers, with five editions printed in the first eleven months of release.
 Richardson began writing Pamela as a book of letter templates.
 Richardson accepted the request, but only if the letters had a moral purpose.
 As Richardson was writing the series of letters turned into a story.
 Writing in a new form, the novel, Richardson attempted to both instruct and entertain.
 Richardson wrote Pamela as a conduct book, a sort of manual which codified social and domestic behavior of men, women, and servants, as well as a narrative in order to provide a more morally concerned literature option for young audiences.
-This conduct book genre has a long history.

-Jane Austen is an important influence on romance genre fiction, and Pride and Prejudice, published in 1813, has been called "the best romance novel ever written."
-In the early part of the Victorian era, the Brontë sisters, like Austen, wrote literary fiction that influenced later popular fiction.
-Charlotte Brontë in Jane Eyre, published in 1847, introduced the orphaned heroine.
-Brontë's love romance incorporates elements of both the gothic novel and Elizabethan drama, and "demonstrate[s] the flexibility of the romance novel form."
+The Romance novelist, Maria Edgeworth, influenced Victorian era motifs and authors with many of her works including Belinda (1801) and Helen (1834).
+An admirer of Edgeworth, Jane Austen, further influenced the Romance genre and Victorian era with her novel Pride and Prejudice (1813), which was called "the best romance novel ever written."
+In the early part of the Victorian era, the Brontë sisters, like Edgeworth and Austen, wrote literary fiction that influenced later popular fiction.
+While Maria Edgeworth introduced the orphaned heroine archetype in her Romantic works Belinda (1801) and Helen (1834), Charlotte Brontë later adapted the archetype for the Victorian audience in Jane Eyre (1847).
+Brontë's romance incorporates elements of both the gothic novel and Elizabethan drama, and "demonstrate[s] the flexibility of the romance novel form."